 In fact, it seems that Bert was grateful to accept assistance wherever it was on offer.
 On a chance visit to the Museum on 11 June, 1967, a Yorkshire Post reporter and photographer were enlisted to help to erect the first pair of crucks.
 A month later, on 15 July, Bert seemed relieved to note that the ‘rearing of the [main] crucks went without a hitch’ – quite an undertaking with a celebratory event taking place around it.
 A formal ceremony was held that day, with Morris dancers performing to entertain the gathered crowd and the Countess of Feversham laying the saltbox.

 Salt would have been highly valued by the Huntley family, required in large quantities for salting beef, mutton, pork, fish and butter.

 Raymond Hayes officially opening Stang End, taken by Geoffrey Willey

-For Bert, work continued throughout the autumn and winter, with local thatcher, Seth Eccles, thatching the roof with over six tonnes of wheat straw.
+For Bert, work continued throughout the autumn and winter.
+Local thatcher, Seth Eccles, thatched the roof with over six tonnes of wheat straw.
 The following spring, the remaining building material was used to construct a small ‘witch’s hovel’ which has proved popular with visitors ever since.